zarr-developers/zarr-python/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~

 Zarr can use any object that implements the ``MutableMapping`` interface as
-the store for an array.
+the store for a group or an array.

 Here is an example storing an array directly into a Zip file::